Rodogo20/FADEC-SIM/README.md

 -------------------------------------------------------------

-A **FADEC** (Full Authority Digital Engine Control) is the onboard computer that commands engine fuel to meet pilot demand while enforcing safety limits.
-This project builds a simplified FADEC-style controller in MATLAB/Simulink around a generic turbofan-like plant.
+A **FADEC** (Full Authority Digital Engine Control) is the onboard computer that manages engine fuel to meet pilot demand while enforcing safety limits.
+This project builds a simplified FADEC-style controller in MATLAB/Simulink around a generic turbofan plant.

-The simulation focuses on engine transient response under throttle changes, combining closed-loop control with a non-linear plant representation to produce realistic speed, fuel-flow, and temperature trends.
+The simulation focuses on engine transient response under throttle changes, combining closed-loop control with a nonlinear plant to produce realistic speed, fuel-flow, and temperature trends.

-The model is implemented in normalized variables, which keep controller, limiter and proxy outputs on a common scale across the test cases.
+Everything runs in normalized variables, which keeps controller, limiter, and proxy outputs on a common scale across test cases.

-The design is guided by the control architecture, terminology and data described in [**NASA’s C-MAPSS**](#references).
+The design follows the control architecture, terminology, and data from [**NASA's C-MAPSS**](#references).